 This makes me think of Erving Goffman’s idea of the “presentation of self.”
 In social life, he said, we constantly perform for others, like actors on a stage.
 On the Internet, that stage has expanded infinitely.
 Every post, every comment, every selfie becomes part of our performance — a crafted version of who we want others to see.
 Yet behind these performances, we are still searching for the same thing I searched for as a child: to be understood, to belong.

 Still, I can’t deny what the Internet has given me.
 It has shaped my identity, my friendships, even my sense of language and creativity.
 Without it, I might never have discovered writing as a form of healing.
-I might never have met the people who taught me that kindness can exist even between strangers separated by continents.
+I might never have met the people who taught me that kindness can exist even between strangers far away.

 The role we play on the Internet, then, is not just about who we pretend to be, but also who we allow ourselves to become.
-We are constantly negotiating between authenticity and appearance, between vulnerability and protection.
+We are constantly negotiating and struggling between authenticity and appearance.
 Sometimes we hide, sometimes we reveal — and both are valid ways of surviving in the digital world.

 When I think back to that nine-year-old version of myself, sitting in front of the computer in silence, I realize that the Internet didn’t just connect me to others — it connected me to a future self I hadn’t yet become.